Full Self-Driving (Supervised)

 Driver Attentiveness

-Like other Autopilot features, Full Self-Driving (Supervised) requires driver attentiveness.
-Your hands must be on the steering wheel at all times while Full Self-Driving (Supervised) is engaged, and you must monitor your surroundings, the road, and other road users.
+Self-Driving features require driver attentiveness.
+Your hands must be on the steering wheel at all times while Self-Driving is engaged, and you must monitor your surroundings, the road, and other road users.

-Full Self-Driving (Supervised) periodically displays a message reminding the driver to apply slight force to the steering wheel:
+Self-Driving periodically displays a message reminding the driver to apply slight force to the steering wheel:

-If you repeatedly ignore prompts to apply slight force to the steering wheel or to pay attention, Full Self-Driving (Supervised) disables for the rest of the drive and displays the following message requesting you to drive manually.
-If you don't resume manual steering, Full Self-Driving (Supervised) sounds a continuous chime, turns on the warning flashers, and slows the vehicle to a complete stop.
+If you repeatedly ignore prompts to apply slight force to the steering wheel or to pay attention, Self-Driving disables for the rest of the drive and displays the following message requesting you to drive manually.
+If you don't resume manual steering, Self-Driving sounds a continuous chime, turns on the warning flashers, and slows the vehicle to a complete stop.

-Use of Autopilot features will be suspended if improper usage is detected.
+Use of Self-Driving features will be suspended if improper usage is detected.

-Use of Autosteer and Full Self-Driving (Supervised) is suspended for a week when you or another driver of your vehicle receives three Autopilot "strikeouts."
-A strikeout is when the Autopilot system disengages for the remainder of a trip after the driver receives several audio and visual warnings for inattentiveness.
+Use of Autosteer and Full Self-Driving (Supervised) is suspended for a week when you or another driver of your vehicle receives three "strikeouts."
+A strikeout is when the Self-Driving system disengages for the remainder of a trip after the driver receives several audio and visual warnings for inattentiveness.

-You can see how many strikeouts are remaining before Autopilot access is suspended by touching
+You can see how many strikeouts are remaining before Self-Driving access is suspended by touching .

 There may be occasions where driver intervention is required and you must take over immediately to maintain safe driving.
 Driver-initiated disengagements do not count as improper usage and are expected from the driver.